Regulatory intelligence · case study

 Evidence

-Each of those actions leaves a dated entry against the CV screening system in a monitored AI register: the obligation tracked, its formally applicable date, the provisional date under the agreement with its source, and the timestamp of the last verification against the primary text.
+Each of those actions leaves a dated entry against the CV screening system in a monitored AI register: the obligation tracked, its formally applicable date, the former baseline and the amended date with their sources, and the timestamp of the last verification against the primary text.
 That per-system record — not a screenshot of any internal tooling — is what a compliance lead hands to counsel, an auditor or a market-surveillance authority: a traceable answer to ‘what did we know, and when, about this deadline.’

-Case published: 7 Jul 2026.
+Case published: 17 Aug 2026.
 Reflects the situation as of that date.
 Not legal advice: Trusq indicates likely attention points; a competent authority or court always has the final say.
-Proposed change; until formal adoption the published text applies.
+Regulation (EU) 2026/1744 is in force from 27 July 2026.
+The amended dates are now binding (what changed, old vs new).

 ← From EU change to action